asmitks/DSA/README.md

-## Implementation of the following datastructures and algorithms in python and c++:
+## Implementation of the following datastructures and algorithms in python, c++ and Java:

 * Segment Tree
 * Dijoin set union